pts/tinygpgs/README.txt

 * fast: decrypts <1.26 times slower than gpg(1), and encrypts <1.37 times
   slower than gpg(1), see section ``Speed'' below.
+* tiny: the full-featured standalone command-line tool is smaller than 50 KiB (minified and ZIP-compressed), and it contains all the GPG ciphers and hashes as Python code
-* all ciphers and hashes: supports all ciphers and hashes in the OpenPGP spec, including those which PyCrypo doesn't support.
+* all ciphers and hashes: supports all ciphers and hashes in the OpenPGP spec, including those which PyCrypto doesn't support.
 * small, constant memory usage: code + bzip2 decompression dictionary and output buffer (can be serveral MiBs) + <128 KiB buffers.
 * interoperability: both encryption and decryption works with files to and from gpg(1), checked versions 1.0.6, 1.4.1, 1.4.18, 2.1.18, 2.2.17.
-* tool compatibility: command-line flags compatible with gpg(1), moslty with the same defaults.
+* tool compatibility: command-line flags compatible with gpg(1), mostly with the same defaults.
 * minimal dependencies: Works out-of-the-box with standard Python modules, but becomes much faster if PyCrypto is installed.
 * any Python 2: works with any Python 2.4, 2.5, 2.6 or 2.7.
 * no regexps: the implementation doesn't use regexps, thus avoiding speed (and potential catastrophic speed) issues
-* binary mode: always works in binary mode, doesn't do any coversion on the plaintext (not even when decrypting, this is a difference from GPG)
+* binary files: always opens files in binary mode, doesn't do any coversion on the plaintext (not even when decrypting, this is a difference from GPG)

 Planned features:

-* encryption: Make it more configurable with command-line flags, as a replacement of `gpg --symmetric' == `gpg -c'.
 * Python 3: Make it work with Python >=3.5 (e.g. Debian 9) as well, keeping
   Python 2 compatibility.
-* docs: Add documentation and help.
+* docs: Add full documentation for the file class API.
-* Python library: Upload it to PyPI, make `pip install tinygpgs' work.

 Explicit non-features:

 * asymmetric (public key) encryption
 * asymmetric (public key) signing
 * gpg-agent support (e.g. storing passphrases in the agent)
-* key management: ~/.gnupg/pubring.gpg and ~/.gnupg/secring.pgp
+* key management: ~/.gnupg/pubring.gpg and ~/.gnupg/secring.gpg
 * asymmetric key (keypair) generation
 * trust model